Whether your baking pans and cookie sheets have one batch of burned-on gook or have browned with time, cleaning them is touchy.

-How To Clean Baking Pans Discolored By Baking Sprays
+How To Clean Baking Sheets Discolored By Baking Sprays

 Flat baking pans and cookie sheets are generally made of either stainless or aluminum.
 Pumice-based cleansers are not a good choice for cleaning aluminum pans.
 It may take a few tries to remove the brown residue from your metal sheets.